Advanced Dynamics and Vibrations: Lagrange’s equations applied to dynamic systems

-Consider a rigid beam (uniform) of mass located by a uniform time dependent load and supported by a spring & dashpot as shown
+Consider a rigid beam (uniform) of mass loaded by a uniform time dependent load and supported by a spring & dashpot as shown

 Using determine the equation of motion.

-Virtual work of force applied Virtual work of metric forces
+Virtual work of forces applied Virtual work of inertia forces

 We can use virtual work to calculate the energy in a multi-degree of freedom system.